 It is not always easy to change habits.
 It has to be taken one day at a time and we will make mistakes.
 But it’s the effort that counts.
 This is an encouragement mindset.
 Just like before, according to Google dictionary:

 Notice that encouragement actually has the word courage in it.
 The definition actually states to give someone confidence and support!
-How awesome is that.
+How awesome is that?
 I didn’t see that in the definition of praise.

-When people are encouraged they are the complete opposite of praised.
+When people are encouraged they are the complete opposite of praise.
 They choose challenging tasks because they feel more confident.
 They are more independent (because no one wants to spoon feed our students right?), more self-reliant, and able to self-evaluate.
 They are capable of recognizing their own abilities and they have self-esteem!

 The Language Differences

 Typically when a person is praising another the language is more “person” focused.
-It often expresses judgment on the part of the person saying the words and has a patronizing, manipulative tone.
+It often expresses a judgment on the part of the person saying the words and has a patronizing, manipulative tone.
 It is typically language that is used with a child and would never be used with an adult.
 For instance: